People and Programs

 She and nine others were honored during the Colorado Women’s Hall of Fame 2012 Induction Gala on March 8 at the Denver Marriott City Center.

-As part of Autism Awareness Month, Grandin sat down with one of her top CSU graduate students to talk about her work; the resulting video, The World Needs All Kinds of Minds: An Interview with Dr. Temple Grandin, is available at right.
+A part of Autism Awareness Month in 2011, Grandin sat down with one of her top CSU graduate students to talk about her work; the resulting video, The World Needs All Kinds of Minds: An Interview with Dr. Temple Grandin, is available at right.

 Grandin also delivered the keynote talk during a first-ever CSU symposium on autism, "Transition and Transformation: Students with Autism Spectrum Disorders in the College Environment."
 The symposium focused on identifying and meeting the unique needs of these students on college and university campuses, a growing issue nationwide.